Amazon: Woody Allen's #MeToo comments wrecked movie deal

 Allen was not in court.
 John Quinn, his lawyer, told the judge that Seattle-based Amazon initially claimed it was ending the deal because of allegations made against Allen, not because of his recent statements.

 "The baseless allegations against Mr. Allen are decades old," Quinn said.
-He added that the claims were well known when Amazon signed its deal with Allen.
+He added that the claims were well known when Amazon signed its deal with Allen in August 2017.

 Allen's adopted daughter, Dylan Farrow, said in 1992 that Allen molested her in an attic when she was 7.
 Allen has repeatedly denied it.